-With COVID-19 sickening more than 180,000 people in Arizona, officials have been encouraging mail-voting as a way to avoid spreading the disease.
+With COVID-19 sickening nearly 250,000 people in Arizona, officials have been encouraging early voting as a way to avoid spreading the disease.

-But if you forgot to request a ballot or drop it in the mailbox last week, there are still ways you can cast your vote tomorrow for Arizona’s primary election.
+But if you forgot to request a ballot or drop it in the mailbox last week, there are still ways you can cast your vote for the Nov.
+3 general election.

 Here’s how to make your vote count:

-If you received an early ballot but didn’t mail it by July 29, you can still fill it out and return it at any polling center or drop box in your county.
+If you received an early ballot but didn’t mail it, you can still fill it out and return it at any polling center or drop box in your county.

 To find a place to take your ballot, find locations in your county here.

 Voters dropping off ballots at polling centers don’t have to wait in line with those who are waiting to vote in person, so the process should be quick and easy.